Participant-Directed Services

 What if I need help directing my services?

-You may choose a qualified friend or family member to serve as a representative.
-Your representative cannot charge for the help they provide and will not be a paid employee.
+You may choose a qualified friend or family member to serve as a PDS representative.
+Your PDS representative cannot charge for the help they provide and will not be a paid employee.

 What training is required?

 What if I decide I don't want to use PDS anymore?
-Let your support broker know.
+Let your PDS case manager.
 They will work with you to transition back to traditional services.

 Documentation